How to Tell If I Want an EdD or a PhD in Education?

 Both the Doctor of Education and the PhD in Education have their benefits and your choice between the two should depend on your goals.
 Many EdD candidates have specific career plans in mind, such as becoming a school superintendent, principal, or curriculum designer.
 On the other hand, many PhD in Education candidates want to put their theoretical knowledge to use and work with other researchers.
 Regardless of the program you choose, completing an online Doctoral Program in Education creates a path for you to make a difference in the lives of learners.

 Walden offers both an EdD and PhD in Education to meet your career goals.
 View the chart to help you determine which program is right for you.

 Dr. Steve Canipe contributed to this article and is a faculty expert at Walden University.
 Dr. Canipe specializes in educational technology and its integration into the classroom, the importance of teaching 21st-century skills to students, and STEM education (science, technology, engineering, and mathematics).

-Since 2005, Dr. Canipe has served as the director of master’s programs in science and mathematics and instructional design and technology in The Richard W. Riley College of Education and Leadership.
+Since 2005, Dr. Canipe has served as the director of master’s programs in science and mathematics and instructional design and technology in The Richard W. Riley College of Education and Human Sciences.
 Prior to his current job in doctoral research and quality in The Richard W. Riley College of Education, Dr. Canipe served as the program director of both the EdD and PhD programs.